-During a conference in Scottsdale, Arizona on Tuesday, AMD Chief Executive Rory Read told investors that the company has seen some positive news stemming from Black Friday sales over the last few days.
+During a conference in Scottsdale, Arizona on Tuesday, AMD Chief Executive Rory Read told investors that the company has seen some positive news stemming from Black Friday deals over the last few days.
 Currently it's too early to call the 2012 holiday season a big success, but AMD's performance through the Thanksgiving holidays "looked reasonably well".

 The news is undoubtedly a glimmer of hope for a company that just announced a restructuring plan that includes a 15-percent reduction of its global workforce in the fourth quarter of 2012.
 As a result of the restructuring, operational savings – primarily in operating expenses – will be approximately $20 million in the fourth quarter of 2012 and approximately $190 million in 2013.